FlashGet Kids FlashGet Kids

 • Medieval/steampunk theme versus Mindustry’s sci-fi setting

-• More realistic graphics and darker atmosphere
+• More realistic graphics and a darker atmosphere

 • Greater emphasis on military unit production and active combat

-• Higher difficulty and tension—mistakes are immediately catastrophic
+• Higher difficulty and tension mistakes are immediately catastrophic

 Satisfactory